Tanish-4067/BackgroundRemoverCartooniser/Readme.md

 MODEL ARCHITECTURE = semantic segmentation using U-Net (background removal)

-		            cartooning using GANs and VGG19
+		            Cartooning using GANs and VGG19

 	Dataset Creating   (Model was trained using Kaggle)

 -> used the COCO dataset for extracting out all the photos with people.
 -> There were around 65000 photos which were used to train the model to create masks.